 Note: Your insurer is authorized under the new PIP laws to require you to submit to an examination under oath.
 If you fail to comply, the insurer can deny your benefits.

 3. Direct the other parties to your carrier.
 If you are contacted by the other driver’s insurance carrier (or by passengers’ insurers), advise them that you are pursuing a claim through your carrier and that your insurer will contact them.
 If the other party in your accident is an uninsured or underinsured motorist (UM / UIM), you may need to file a first-party claim under your own insurance policy to obtain compensation for your injuries.

 4. Get medical care as soon as possible.
-A revision to the Florida Motor Vehicle No-Fault Law effective as of 2013 requires those who would claim Personal Injury Protection (PIP) benefits under the law to receive initial services and care from a legitimate health care professional within 14 days after the motor vehicle accident.
+A 2013 revision to the Florida Motor Vehicle No-Fault Law requires claimants of Personal Injury Protection (PIP) to get initial services and care from a legitimate health care professional within 14 days of the motor vehicle accident.

 Please note: Due to changes in the law, you can be reimbursed for the initial services and care you receive only if:

 - It is lawfully provided, supervised, ordered, or prescribed a licensed physician, osteopathic physician, chiropractic physician, or dentist, OR

 - It is rendered in a hospital, a facility that owns or is owned by a hospital, or a licensed emergency transportation and treatment provider.